Emergency Contact Card Program

-The Turner Syndrome Foundation would like to present a program for patients to carry a card that provides information that can protect them in case of a medical emergency.
-Healthcare professional’s aware of this condition can direct care strategies and possibly save lives.
+The Turner Syndrome Foundation's Emergency Contact Card program allows for peace of mind.
+Patients and caregivers carry a medical identification card that provides information that can speak for them if ever there is a medical emergency.
+With an identification card in hand, a healthcare professional aware of this condition can direct care strategies and possibly save lives.

 There are several inherent risks associated with having Turner Syndrome including cardiac problems with the associated blood pressure issues, diabetes and kidney malformations.
-Should a woman or girl become unconscious, the Emergency Contact Card (ECC) can provide invaluable information to emergency responders.
+The Emergency Contact Card (ECC) can provide invaluable information to emergency responders.

 Individuals with Turner Syndrome are at a higher risk than the average population for possible life threatening cardiac events especially aortic dissection (a tear or rupture between layers of the aortic wall).
 It is important for all women to know the signs of aortic dissection and what to do in the event that they may experience unexplained chest, back, or abdominal pain.